ChristinaSchmid/snowdrift/README.md

 This will set negative concentrations of the snowdrift tracer to zero.
 If not, negative concentration may occur and will affect the snowdrift fluxes.
 But by setting the concentration to zero, mass conservation could be hurt.
 We assume that this effect is only small.
 Other solutions could be useful.

+If you want to use the code for an ideal setup without NoahMP as land-surface-model:
+Pleas search in the module_snower.F and module_snowset.F for the variable "snicexy"

+Namelist example:
+&physics
+sf_surface_physics= 4, 4, 4, 4 !noah_mp (4) (snowdrift scheme only works with noah_mp)
+snow_opt= 1, 1, 1, 1 !turn on (1) snow_opt for every domain!
+er_opt= 0, 0, 0, 1 !turn erosion on (1), for domains where snowdrift is calculated
+subl_opt= 0, 0, 0, 2 !turn on sublimation with feedback (2) or without feedback (1)
+dep_opt= 0, 0, 0, 1 !turn on deposition (1)
+ustlim= 0, 0, 0, 1.5 !set a limit for ustar, if needed (and er_opt =1)
+rgro= 0, 0, 0, 5E-2 !set ground particle radius
+esalt= 0, 0, 0, 5E-4 !set saltation coefficient, default 5E-4
+pavel= 0, 0, 0, 0.2 !set a constant settling velocity